 We found out that people grow plants to relieve stress, or for therapeutic reasons.
-That some plant enthusiasts use plants to improve the quality of indoor air.
-That others like the process of watching their babies grow.
+Some plant enthusiasts use plants to improve the quality of indoor air.
+Others like the process of watching their babies grow.
 Some do it for herbs and edibles.
 Others do it for decoration…

 All in all, we got a lot of answers about what plants people love to grow, and why they love them.

 And based on these insights, we created a content strategy for the Pico campaign.
-Everything tied back into showing people how they could start this new habit.
+Everything tied back to showing people how they could start this new habit.

-For Pico, the main working content direction were educational posts which aimed to educate people who hadn’t tried growing plants on why they needed to start growing indoor plants.
+For Pico, the main working content direction was educational posts that aimed to educate people who hadn’t tried growing plants on why they needed to start growing indoor plants.
 We posted about the benefits of this habit by quoting studies and useful scientific facts about indoor planting.

 But it can’t all be about serious science!
 We also had to match the product’s fun and light mood, by drumming up curiosity in the habit of growing plants, and inspiring people along this new journey they were about to start.

 We constantly ran new photoshoots to show Pico in a new light.
-And by reacting to what our audience found most interesting — bright, colorful images — we steadily built a theme around Pico and increased our audience’s engagement.
+By reacting to what our audience found most interesting — bright, colorful images — we steadily built a theme around Pico and increased our audience’s engagement.

 We also ran a variety of special content, including timelapse videos, giveaways, interactive stories, interviews with the founder and plant enthusiasts, and special offers like this one for Earth Day.